Heroes of the Storm: Whitemane Build Guide

 Unlike other Support Heroes, Whitemane only has mana costs on her Q, Desperate Plea, her main Zeal generator.
 Her other basic abilities provide damage to heal allies affected by Zeal.
 Desperate Plea costs more mana the more often you cast it within 4 seconds, forcing her to balance healing multiple allies with her mana.
 Being efficient means healing less targets, but healing more targets can drain your mana very quickly.

-Zeal (Trait) - There's two things to note about Zeal.
-Firstly, it's a buff that's applied to allied Heroes when you use Desperate Plea.
-In addition, anyone with Desperate Plea receives additional healing while the buff is active, based on the damage Whitemane deals.
-With Zeal lasting for 8 seconds, the Desperation debuff Desperate Plea causes lasting only 4, you can comfortably juggle 1 heal on an ally for very little mana cost.
-Only when you want to maintain Zeal on multiple targets - at a cost of back-to-back casts of Desperate Plea, do things become expensive (and challenging).
+Zeal (Trait) - Whitemane's trait has two parts.
+The first part is Zeal which is a buff that's applied to allied Heroes when Whitemane casts healing abilities on them.
+When Whitemane deals damage to enemy heroes, all allies with Zeal are healed.
+With Zeal lasting for 8 seconds and the Desperation debuff Desperate Plea causes lasting only 4, you can comfortably juggle 1 heal on an ally for very little mana cost.
+However, when you want to maintain Zeal on multiple targets the cost of Desperate Plea can be very high.

 Level 7: Intercession

 Intercession provides Unstoppable for 1 second on a 60 second cooldown.
 Like most cleanses, this can be very powerful for saving an ally who is CCed or allowing an ally to deal their full damage unimpeded.
 Keep in mind that you do gain a stack of Desperation when cast, so try to cast Desperate Plea first, allowing the stacks to drop with your other Desperation.

 Scarlet Aegis heals all nearby allies and grants them 40 armor for 4 seconds.
 This is a great way to shut down an enemy dive or simply apply Zeal to all nearby allies, allowing you do pump out some very high healing.